isometry/ghait/README.md

 ## Providers

+Various KMS providers are implemented, each conforming to the `Signer` interface of [`bradleyfalzon/ghinstallation/v2`](https://github.com/bradleyfalzon/ghinstallation).

 ### File

 The `file` provider expects `key` to be the path to a file holding your GitHub App private key, or alternatively the full contents of the key itself.

+Disable inclusion with the `no_file` build tag.

 ### AWS

 The `aws` provider offloads JWT token signing to AWS KMS. `key` takes the form of a KMS key reference.
 Usage relies on standard AWS configuration and credentials being available to the app.

-Disable inclusion by building with the `no_aws` tag.
+Disable inclusion with the `no_aws` build tag.

 ### GCP

 The `gcp` provider offloads JWT token signing to GCP KMS. `key` takes the form of a KMS key reference.
 Usage relies on standard GCP configuration and credentials being available to the app.

-Disable inclusion by building with the `no_gcp` tag.
+Disable inclusion with the `no_gcp` build tag.

 ### Vault

 The `vault` provider offloads JWT token signing to GCP KMS. `key` takes the form of a transit secrets engine signing path `<mountpoint>/sign/<name>`, for example `transit/sign/github`.
 Usage relies on standard Vault configuration and credentials being available to the app.

-Disable inclusion by building with the `no_vault` tag.
+Disable inclusion with the `no_vault` build tag.

 ## Environment Variables